emduart2/emduart2.github.io/index.md

 algebra and combinatorics.

 ## Recent Developments
+* I am back from maternity leave.
+This semester I'm teaching, Algebraic Geometry, Statistical Inference and Linear Algebra and Analytic Geometry.

+* I'll be giving a [tutorial](https://stagedtrees.github.io/events/trees4cat.html) about the algebra of staged trees at Genoa Oct 21-23, 2024.

+* I'm a keynote speaker at the [Algebraic Statistics 2025](https://sites.google.com/view/algstat2025/program?authuser=0) conference in Munich.

-* I am giving a talk  in the Probability and Statistics Seminar of [CEMAT](https://cemat.tecnico.ulisboa.pt/main.php) and [CEAUL](https://ceaul.org/o-centro/) at the Instituto Superior Têcnico, Universidade de Lisboa on November 22, 2023.
+[comment]:* I am giving a talk  in the Probability and Statistics Seminar of [CEMAT](https://cemat.tecnico.ulisboa.pt/main.php) and [CEAUL](https://ceaul.org/o-centro/) at the Instituto Superior Têcnico, Universidade de Lisboa on November 22, 2023.
 [Slides Here.]({{ site.url }}/assets/RepresentationOfCICausalModels-Eliana.pdf)

-* Our recent article [Learning linear Gaussian polytree models with interventions](https://ieeexplore.ieee.org/document/10299801) will appear in the Special Issue on Causality: Fundamental Limits and Applications of the IEEE Journal on Selected Areas in Information Theory.
+[comment]:* Our recent article [Learning linear Gaussian polytree models with interventions](https://ieeexplore.ieee.org/document/10299801) will appear in the Special Issue on Causality: Fundamental Limits and Applications of the IEEE Journal on Selected Areas in Information Theory.

-* Our recent preprint [Algebraic Geometry of Quantum Graphical Models](https://arxiv.org/abs/2308.11538) associates algebraic varieties to quantum many-body systems defined by a graph.
+[comment]:* Our recent preprint [Algebraic Geometry of Quantum Graphical Models](https://arxiv.org/abs/2308.11538) associates algebraic varieties to quantum many-body systems defined by a graph.
 It is joint work with [Dmitri Pavlov](https://dmmpavlov.github.io) and [Maximilian Wiesmann](https://maximilianwiesmann.github.io).